demisto/content/Packs/RiskIQDigitalFootprint/Integrations/RiskIQDigitalFootprint/TestData/asset_changes_summary_hr.md

 ### [INVENTORY CHANGES](https://app.riskiq.net/a/main/index#/dashboard/inventorychanges/2020-05-12/7)
+#### Note: If the range argument is specified, a list of table(s) containing a daily, weekly and monthly changes summary identified over the given period of time will be presented.
+For example, there will be an individual table for all the dates from the last run date to the date provided in the range value representing a daily, weekly and monthly changes summary.
 ### Date of the run in which following changes were identified: 2020-05-26
 |Asset Type|1 Day|7 Days|30 Days|
 |---|---|---|---|